sing-group/seda/seda-docs/source/operations.rst

 Add prefix/suffix
 +++++++++++++++++

-The *‘Add prefix/suffix’* rename mode allows to add the word specified in the *‘String’* parameter to the sequence headers.
+The *‘Add prefix/suffix’* rename mode allows adding the word specified in the *‘String’* parameter to the sequence headers.
 This word can be added in three positions (*‘Position’* parameter): *Prefix*, that is, before the part of the header to modify; *Suffix*, that is, after the part of the header to modify; or *Override*, that is, entirely replacing the part of the header to modify.
 This mode has the following additional parameters:

 - *Delimiter*: the delimiter between the word to add and the header.
 Note that the word to add also includes the index.
 - *Add index*: whether an index should be added to the defined word or not.